DomHaw21/2143-OOP-HAWKINS/Assignments/OOP_Primer/README.md

 among all instances or objects of a class.
 Unlike instance variables, which have a separate copy for each object, a class variable has only one copy that is shared by all objects of the class.

+# Classes and Objects

+### Definition
+A class is a user-defined data type that encapsulates data and functions into a single unit.
+An object is an instance of a class that encapsulates data and behaviors related to that data.

+# Collections and Iterators

+### Definition

 # Composition

 ### Definition
 composition is a design technique where a class contains one or more objects of other classes as member variables.
 This means that the class "composes" or is made up of other classes.

-# Constructor
+# Constructors and Destructors

 ### Definition
 A constructor is a special method that is automatically called when an object of a class is created.
 They have the same name as the class and are defined within the class.
 They do not have a return type and cannot be called directly like regular methods.

-# Destructor
+A destructor is to clean up any resources that the object may have allocated during its lifetime.
+The destructor for a class is automatically called when the object is destroyed or goes out of scope.
+Its syntax is represented by a (~).

+# Design Patterns (e.g., Singleton, Factory, Observer)

 ### Definition
-The purpose of a destructor is to clean up any resources that the object may have allocated during its lifetime.
-The destructor for a class is automatically called when the object is destroyed or goes out of scope.
-Its syntax is represented by a (~)

 # Encapsulation